-Taiwan is a very safe country and violent crime against foreigners is a rare occurrence.
-Expats in Taiwan, particularly in metropolitan areas like Taipei, should exercise basic precautions as in any large city, such as being aware of personal belongings in crowded markets.
+Taiwan is an extremely safe country, and violent crime against foreigners is a rare occurrence.
+That said, expats in Taiwan, particularly in metropolitan areas like Taipei, should exercise basic precautions as in any large city, such as being aware of personal belongings in crowded markets.
 It's safe to walk around or catch public transport at night, but this should be done with company while avoiding isolated areas.

 The police are genuinely helpful and people are kind – if a foreigner is in distress on the street, it shouldn't take long for someone to come to their aid.